 One ounce of seed for many crops is a lot more than I usually buy, but the price made it doable and I’ve got seed for next year and possibly the year after that too, if I store it properly.
 I haven’t yet planted any of the seed so I don’t know about germination rates, but the seed looks to be good quality, for example there are not a lot of broken seeds.
 The main thing though is that Eden Brothers has made it easy for me to do my part to foster seed diversity by providing a wide selection of heirloom, open pollinated and organic seed at prices my farm can afford.

-If you’d like to support the effort to get the word out about the seed stock crisis click here.
+If you’d like to learn more about the seed stock crisis and for opportunities to take action click here.

 Update 1/13/13: Just stumbled across this handy looking tool for locating organic seed: The Organic Seed Finder.

 By Tracy Sweely